mjdamgaard/UP-Web-Project/README.md

-And the key reasons why such a rating hub running on top of a semantic system might supersede more conventional rating hubs is first of all the fact that the semantic system allows for arbitrary kinds of ratings, i.e. ratings with respect to arbitrary predicates, instead of having just the usual good-versus-bad axis to rate entities along.
+And the key reasons why such a rating hub running on top of a semantic system might supersede more conventional rating hubs is first of all the fact that the semantic system allows for arbitrary kinds of ratings, i.e. ratings with respect to arbitrary predicates.
+This is opposed to having just the usual good-versus-bad axis to rate entities along that we see everywhere.
 And combined with the fact that, in the case of openSDB, all predicates can be rated on a continuous scale, this is what I believe will make the application far more useful than existing ones.